Financial Accountability

 • Be recognized as exempt from taxation under Section 501(c)(3) of the Internal Revenue Code as well as from corresponding provisions of other applicable state, local or foreign laws or regulations and file IRS Form 990 annually in a timely manner.

-Disbursements are made in the areas of health, education, and financial stability.
-These could be allocations through ASSET to fund nearly 90 core programs at our 32 partner agencies or grants to partner agencies and other groups working in these areas.
-Grants are reviewed by the allocations committee on a regular basis throughout the year.
+Disbursements are made in the areas of Bright Futures, Financial Empowerment, and Collective Well-Being.
+These could be allocations through ASSET to fund core programs at our partner agencies or grants to local nonprofits working in these areas.
+Grants are reviewed and distributed by the allocations committee.

-Community betterment includes United Way’s community impact work and flagship programs like Women United and Wheels for Work, as examples, and also the collaborations like Story County Reads, Analysis of Social Services Team (ASSET), Coalition for Disaster Recovery, Food Pantry Collaboration, Hunger Collaboration, Mental Health/Criminal Justice Task Force, Transportation Collaboration, Story County Alliance for Philanthropy, and Story County Quality of Life Alliance.
+Community betterment includes United Way’s community impact work and flagship programs like Women United and Wheels for Work, as examples, and also the collaborations like Story County Reads, Analysis of Social Services Team (ASSET), Food Pantry Collaboration, Hunger Collaboration, Immigrant and Refugee Collaboration, and Child Care Coalition.

-United Way of Story County has received the highest external ratings from multiple sources.
-Please view our profiles on Charity Navigator and Guidestar.
+United Way of Story County has received the highest external ratings from multiple sources: